Tour Dates: Dates tbc (Dakhla to Dakhla)

-This new tour is focused primarily on seeing mammals in this wonderfully scenic and remote corner of North Africa.
+This tour is focused primarily on seeing mammals in this wonderfully scenic and remote corner of North Africa.
 The itinerary will involve spending most of our time searching for mammals during the hours of darkness and we will be resting during the day.
 This will give our best chance of seeing most of the key mammals that inhabit this fascinating region.
-This area has to be the best place in the world to have a reasonable chance of seeing Sand Cat and this will certainly be very high on our target list!
-We also have an excellent chance of seeing Fennec Fox & Ruppell’s Fox, the recently described African Golden Wolf, plus trickier species like Sahara Striped Polecat & Fat-tailed Gerbil.
+The Western Sahara has to be the best place in the world to have a reasonable chance of seeing Sand Cat and this will certainly be very high on our target list!
+We also have an excellent chance of seeing Fennec Fox & Ruppell’s Fox, the recently described African Golden Wolf, as well as trickier species like Sahara Striped Polecat & Fat-tailed Gerbil.
 If the weather conditions allow (it can often be windy), we will take a boat trip on our first morning searching the bay for the critically endangered Atlantic Humpback Dolphin.
 This species is endemic to the tropical to subtropical coast of west Africa, from the western Sahara to Angola and is mainly found in shallow coastal and estuarine waters for which Dakhla Bay is perfect.

 Though our time looking for wildlife during the day will be limited, we will still see some of the commoner birds and reptiles that can be found here, such as Desert Sparrow, Desert Wheatear, Cricket Warbler, Greater Hoopoe Lark, Bar-tailed Lark and Spiny-tailed Lizard.